Industrial Wood Pellets – a Modern Bioenergy Story

 Prior to 2000, most sawmill residuals (excluding chips) were burnt in beehive burners.
 Today, most of Tolko’s sawdust, shavings, and a portion of our harvesting residuals are converted to wood pellets via the sale of sawmill and harvest residuals to existing pellet producers or partnerships in wood pellet production facilities.

-Since 2015, Tolko has been a proud partner in Lavington Pellet Limited Partnership, producing 280,000 metric tonnes of wood pellets per year and working to develop a second wood pellet production facility in High Level, Alberta.
-Expected completion is 2020, producing approximately 200,000 metric tonnes per year.
+Since 2015, Tolko has been a proud partner in Lavington Pellet Limited Partnership, producing 280,000 metric tonnes of wood pellets per year.
+In 2020, a second wood pellet production facility opened in High Level, Alberta and produces approximately 200,000 metric tonnes per year.

 Volume from both projects will be transported by rail to Fibreco Export Inc. in North Vancouver, loaded onto bulk ocean carriers, and shipped to various over-seas markets.
 Upon arrival, the wood pellets will be burnt (with or without coal) in large industrial power plants to create clean, reliable, and renewable electricity.